 Type of Battery and Battery Life

 This is a type of battery that we highly recommend to radio operators for a couple of reasons.
-First, a Li-Ion battery has a high energy density that keeps the radio powered for long while still consuming more power.
+First, a Li-Ion battery has a high energy density that keeps the radio powered for a long while still consuming more power.

 Secondly, these batteries have a much lower self-discharge rate.
 Even better, they have low to zero maintenance requirements.

 But do know that different batteries behave differently.
-All in all, the longer the battery lasts the better for you.
+All in all, the longer the battery lasts, the better for you.
 In addition, consider a battery that does not take so long to charge fully.
 The best models take 2-3 hours to suck in enough juice.